 - More Equitable.
 Maine’s cities, towns, and taxpayers currently pay $16-$17.5 million per year to manage packaging waste.
 Meanwhile, more and more disposable and wasteful packaging is entering the market every day because producers have no incentive to design better packaging.
 This leaves taxpayers unfairly footing the bill for a problem they didn’t create.
 With recycling reform, taxpayers will no longer pay for the cost of recycling since the net costs of recycling would be reimbursed by a producer responsibility organization—similar to what is done in more than 40 jurisdictions around the world.

-NRCM is working closely with lawmakers, stakeholders, and concerned residents to craft a law that is right for Maine using the framework created by the Resolve to Support Municipal Recycling Programs that was adopted in 2019.
+NRCM is working closely with lawmakers, stakeholders, and concerned residents to craft a law (LD 2104) that is right for Maine using the framework created by the Resolve to Support Municipal Recycling Programs that was adopted in 2019.
 There will be strong opposition from big corporations that are benefiting from having taxpayers pay the costs of recycling.
 To reform recycling in Maine, we will need the support of Mainers across the state!

 - Sign the petition to reform recycling in Maine.

 - Spread the word!
 Share the petition with your friends and family.